FrictionFree/ApplicationInsights-Home/Schemas/Envelope.md

 1. **sampleRate** : double

     Sampling rate used in application.
 This telemetry item represents 1 / sampleRate actual telemetry item.

-    **Question**: Do we use this sampleRate or one in ContextTagKeys collection?

     Default value: 100.0